If you’ve just been in an Uber accident, take these immediate steps:

 Now, although Uber carries extra liability coverage for its drivers, that doesn’t mean it’s going to necessarily be easy to get compensated for your Uber accident injury.

 Bear in mind that Uber and its insurance company are businesses, and getting compensated when you’re injured in a crash caused by a driver or Uber isn’t going to be simple.
 Uber will likely try to fight your claim at first.
 And in past claims, the company has used the excuse that its drivers aren’t employees but rather independent contractors to get out of the liability, like with the San Francisco case.
+That is why you should call an expert accident attorney like Dallas Horton.

 Reasons Uber May Reject Covering Your Accident